 The dark druid's lips curled with mischief letting out a hoarse chuckle.
 "This world belongs to the Shadow now!
 You are fools not to embrace it!"
 The maddened zealot began murmuring particularly low-pitched words.
-Raz's eyes widened greatly, immediately backing away.
+Raz immediately backed away, glaring at the cultist.
 Shadowy thorns and roots sprouted from the dark druid's body, beginning to wrap around and consume its master in a horrible scene of mystic cannibalization.
 As this happened, the mass of misshapen thorns glowed with immense energy.
 Pepper and Raz noticed the other fallen druid performing the same ritual.

 "This isn't good, girl!
 They are preparing a massive energy technique in an attempt to blow up the entire town!
 I've seen this trick used before!"
 Raz hastily informed Pepper.
 "The best we can do is buffer the explosion when it climaxes!
 Do you know any barrier techniques to help with that?"

-Pepper stared at Razaeroth, her eyes growing catatonic, unable to form words properly from the events now unfolding.
+Pepper stared at Razaeroth, her visage growing catatonic, unable to form words properly from the events now unfolding.

 "Bah!
 I should have known..."
 Raz grumbled irritably, softening his demeanor a moment later.
 "You best get out of here then before it blows, girl!"

 Pepper shook her head, clearing her stunned expression.
 "Wait, there has to be something I can do to help!"
 Turning to observe the area, Tarie would dash into the alley clearing.